elastic/ebpf/docs/proposals/feature-detection.md

 }
 ```

-Ipothetically, a top layer API, rather than issuing a call instruction to test the availability of a given helper,
+Hypothetically, a top layer API, rather than issuing a call instruction to test the availability of a given helper,
 may simply use BTF knowing it's available.

 Fallbacking to the one based on instructions when BTF is not there.